Granite Shown: Giallo Ornamental

 Granite Shown: San Benedicto in a leather finish

-An easy way to spot lower quality granite is by looking for a poorly executed laminated edge.
-This type of edge is created by glueing additional stone underneath the edge of a countertop to make it appear thicker.
-This is typically only done on countertops that are less than one inch thick and therefore less durable, but occasionally is done on thicker, more high quality countertops to achieve a dramatic look.
-While a "thicker slab" look can be mimicked using a laminated edge, time will only make the seam more obvious, and the edge does nothing to provide additional durability of the countertop as a whole, making it susceptible to cracks.
+An easy way to spot lower-quality granite is by looking for a poorly executed laminated edge.
+This type of edge is created by gluing additional stone underneath the edge of a countertop to make it appear thicker.
+This is typically only done on countertops that are less than one inch thick and therefore less durable, but occasionally is done on thicker, more high-quality countertops to achieve a dramatic look.
+While a “thicker slab” look can be mimicked using a laminated edge, time will only make the seam more obvious, and the edge does nothing to provide additional durability of the countertop as a whole, making it susceptible to cracks.

 In addition to a laminated edge, there are so many different edge types available.

 Granite is commonly sealed after installation to reduce or eliminate porosity and should be re-sealed every year or every couple of years, depending on the specific type of granite you have.
-AWR seals all granite countertops we install to reduce or eliminate porosity, and we are happy to assist you with resealing when the time comes.
+American Wood Reface seals all granite countertops we install to reduce or eliminate porosity, and we are happy to assist you with resealing when the time comes.